-The clinical case refers to a young patient, 33 years old, who required a revision of the second upper quadrant with the old amalgam fillings being replaced by a composite
+The clinical case refers to a young patient, 33 years old, who required a revision of the second upper quadrant with the old amalgam fillings being replaced by composite restorations.

-After isolating the quadrant with a rubber dam
+Isolation of the quadrant with the rubber dam and ligatures.

 I proceeded to remove the old restorations and to clean and prepare the cavities.

 At this point, I began with the restoration closest to the back of the mouth to save the patient from becoming tired and having to close his mouth too often and thus complicating the procedure.
 A MetaFix matrix was applied before I pre-etched the enamel using orthophosphoric acid to improve the adhesion of OptiBondTM XTR.

 The pre-etching of the enamel, followed by rinsing and drying, was followed by etching and priming, as per the first step of OptiBond XTR.

 After about 20 seconds, I gently used an air spray and proceeded to the second step of the etch and dry system.

 Taking a small quantity of composite (Herculite® XRV UltraTM, enamel A1), I adapted the material with the condensing tip of Compothixo, using the continuous vibration mode.

 Once the restoration was adapted with the spatula tip in intermittent vibration mode (this method facilitates smoothening out without the composite rolling around the spatula), I adapted the material to the matrix.
 This made it easy to build up the interproximal wall preventing air bubbles or voids.

 The matrix is removed after polymerization of the distal wall.